TwoAnts/bd_tran_api/README.md

     ```

 2. Just run `python3 translate_cli.py`
-    or write your script using `BdTranClient`.
+    or write your own script using `BdTranClient`.

 Just enjoy it! :)